Dolly Parton dropped a new song & music video and it's everything you needed on this Friday

 It ends with Dolly saying, "I told you!
 Have a little faith!"

-If couldn't tell by listening to the song, it's essentially a remake of John Hiatt's "Have a Little Faith in Me".
+If couldn't tell by listening to it, it's essentially a remake of John Hiatt's "Have a Little Faith in Me".

 You can download the song on iTunes and Spotify.